Brightline: Ridership

 During the first two and a half months of introductory service between West Palm Beach and Fort Lauderdale, ridership totaled 74,780, increasing from 17,800 in January to 32,900 in March 2018.
-The company itself announced that the ridership has been triple to what had been expected.
+The company itself announced that the ridership has been triple what had been expected.
 The forecast provided to bond investors calls for 240,000 passengers per month by 2020, which includes service to Miami, and analyst Fitch Ratings has said that the company could break even at 56% of their ridership forecast.

-By the end of 2018 almost 600,000 passengers had ridden the train, and the line welcomed its 1 millionth rider in August 2019.
+By the end of 2018, almost 600,000 passengers had ridden the train, and the line welcomed its 1 millionth rider in August 2019.

+Service was suspended from March 2020 until November 2021 due to the COVID-19 pandemic.

-In August 2022 Brightline transported over 100,000 passengers for the first time.
+In August 2022, Brightline transported over 100,000 passengers.
+This was the first time it crossed the 100,000 passengers per month mark.
 In December 2022, Brightline served over 183,000 riders.

+In April 2024 Brightline Florida carried 223,117 riders, which was an increase of 48% year over year.
+In the first quarter of 2025, Brightline's ridership consisting exclusively of rides within South Florida were reported to be down 8% while long distance riders (between Orlando and South Florida) were up 26%.

+In July 2025 Bloomberg News reported that ridership for the year was 53% below company projections, causing Brightline to delay debt interest payments for that month.

 Ridership by year

 Stations

 The five South Florida stations were designed by Skidmore, Owings & Merrill in association with Zyscovich Architects.
 Rockwell Group designed the interiors.
-All five have adjacent parking at the rate of $5–6 per day.
+All of the Brightline stations have adjacent parking at a paid rate per day.